izabelaguiar/midd_networks/README.md

 ## Annoucements
 ### January 9 | Asynchronous Activities Uploaded
 As a reminder, we're not meeting in person tomorrow.
-Instead, I've uploaded some asynchronous activities you'll need to complete to our GitHub page.
+Instead, I've uploaded some asynchronous activities to our GitHub page that you'll need to complete by Thursday.

 You'll see two files in the Computer_Lab​ folder of the GitHub.
 Please open the Jan10_TODO.md​ file first and complete the tasks that are outlined in the file (including the online quiz which must be done by 11:59pm Tues 1/10).